Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 When Is Testing for Illegal Substances Required and How Is Testing Carried Out by the Court?

-Testing is usually required when there is a concern about a party in court proceedings taking illicit substances or consuming alcohol, which in turn could be having an effect on their abilities as a parent and the care they are able to provide for a child.
+Testing is usually required when there is a concern about a party in court proceedings taking illicit substances or consuming alcohol, which in turn could be affecting their abilities as a parent and the care they can provide for a child.

 One form of testing is called hair strand testing.
 This can be completed to determine what illegal substances/drugs are being used.
 A PEth blood test check can be completed to check the amount of alcohol that may have been ingested, this is usually completed by a finger prick blood test.